V0XNIHILI/autolightning/README.md

 with open("config.yaml", "r") as f:
     config = yaml.safe_load(f)

-# Load config from one or more files
+# Instantiate the trainer, model and data module
+# but do not start training or testing
 trainer, model, datamodule = auto_main(
-    config=config,
-    run=False
+    config=config, # Can also be a list of dictionaries run=False
 )
 ```